 Coffee Temperature for Latte

-If your espresso machine doesn’t have a built-in thermometer, we recommend using an instant-read thermometer.
+If your espresso machine doesn’t have a built-in thermometer, I recommend using an instant-read thermometer.

 The Temperature of Lattes in Cafes